Financial Responsibility is one of the most important lessons kids need to learn. But if parents do not take the time to

 When our kids earn money, we call it commissions.
 We never refer to it as allowance.
-As they complete their required work, they earn commissions — just like would happen at at work.
+As they complete their required work, they make commissions — just like would happen at work.

 If they go above and beyond, they are eligible to earn bonuses.
 However, if they do the wrong things, they are charged fines.

-It was important to us to use terminology our children will be taught when they grow up.
-We even created a chart which works for us based upon our system of rewards.
-Our chart includes categories for responsibilities, bonuses and fines.
+It was important to us to use terminology our children will need to know as they grow.
+We created a chart based on our system of rewards.
+The list includes categories for responsibilities, bonuses, and fines.
 Here is how we apply each one.

-Our kids range in age from 8 – 12.
+Our kids range in age from 9 – 13.
 Each of them has different daily responsibilities.
-The types of jobs differ based upon their age.
+The types of jobs differ based on their age.
 For example, my older will be responsible for cleaning the entire bathroom, whereas the youngest is learning how to clean the toilet.

 We ensure that their tasks are items they can do on their own.
 They include such as making your bed, put away your clean laundry, pick up your toys, set/clear the table, keep your shoes in your room, etc. Simple things.
 Easy things.
 We then assigned a weekly value to each chore for the week.

-For instance, if they make their bed every day they will earn $1 for the week.
-However, if they miss one day, the forfeit the entire value for the week.
-You can of course assign a daily value if you would like – it is up to you.
+For instance, if they make their bed every day, they will earn $1 for the week.
+However, if they miss one day, they forfeit the entire value for the week.
+You can, of course, assign a daily cost if you would like – it is up to you.